MSc Educational Research Methods

 You’ll learn to design, conduct, analyse and interpret education research, informed by an understanding of the philosophical and theoretical issues at work.
 You’ll study research design, data collection and analysis while learning to interpret results.

 Crucially, you’ll consider how to choose and integrate different methodologies, bringing together qualitative and quantitative methods to answer the complex questions you’ll face throughout your professional career.
-You’ll use software for advanced statistical modelling, consider issues such as ethics and develop your own research project – and you’ll also choose from optional modules available across the School of Education.
+You’ll use software for advanced statistical modelling, consider issues such as ethics, and develop your own research project.

 This programme provides training in research methodologies that meets the requirements of the ESRC’s 1+3 arrangement for research studentships.

 Please be aware that this programme contains a substantial mathematical and statistical element.
 You’ll need to be comfortable with intermediate level mathematics before you apply, and have the confidence to develop this further.

 You’ll study a set of core modules that develop your understanding of different research methods, as well as the underlying assumptions and philosophical issues that impact on social science research.

 Document analysis, interviewing and observing are the three key qualitative methods you’ll study, and you’ll develop and use different frameworks for analysing their findings.
 You’ll also explore quantitative methods, applying software such as SPSS to real datasets to build your skills.
 At the same time, you consider key philosophical debates such as positivism and empiricism, as well as their implications for the validity and reliability of knowledge claims in education research.

 Throughout these modules you’ll gain a practical understanding of how the quality of research is affected by a whole chain of activities – from forming the right research questions to accurate reporting of results.